-Boulder’s first settlers came to hunt for gold; but today, this casually sophisticated university town looks and feels very little like a mining camp.
-Tucked into the foothills below a rock formation known as The Flatirons.
-This is close to Denver geographically, but worlds apart in attitude.
+Boulder’s first settlers came to hunt for gold, but today this casually sophisticated university town looks and feels very little like a mining camp.
+Tucked into the foothills below a rock formation known as The Flatirons, it is close to Denver geographically, but worlds apart in attitude.

 Its feel-good Earth Mother reputation is well deserved.
 The Naropa University, the nation’s only Buddhist university, is located here, as is the Boulder College of Massage Therapy.
 Complementing these schools is the flagship campus of the University of Colorado with approximately 30,000 students.